manqing-zhang/manqing-zhang.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 Our paper on abnormal human behavior understanding in videos has been accepted to [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/).
+Congrats to Lingru!
 - *2024.09*: &nbsp;🎉🎉 I will be a visiting student at Southern University of Science and Technology.
 I am honored to work under the guidance of Prof. Yepang.
 - *2022.09*: &nbsp;🎉🎉 I will continue my Ph.D. study at Northwestern Polytechnical University.
 I am honoured to have the guidance of Prof.Liu.
 - *2022.03*: &nbsp;🎉🎉 I received my master degree at Northwestern Polytechnical University.
 I am very grateful to my supervisors Prof. Zheng, as well as my dear friends and roommates.